 Is Water Temperature Important For Making An Espresso With A French Press?

-The ideal water temperature should be around 200F to extract the bold flavors from your coarse ground coffee beans.
+The ideal water temperature should be in the 195F to 205F (92C to 96C) temperature range to extract the bold flavors from your coarse ground coffee beans.
 This is the same temperature range for brewing as an espresso.
 A much higher temperature range for making an espresso would give you a sour tasting cup of coffee.

-If you use a lower water temperature, you end up with a sweeter tasting coffee that is brighter in colour.
+If you use a lower water temperature, you end up with a sweeter tasting coffee that is brighter in color.